namberino/nimble/doc/README.md

 # NIMBLE Documentation

-You can find details on the NIMBLE programming language's grammar rule here
+You can find details on the NIMBLE interpreter here along with the NIMBLE prorgramming language's grammar rules.